how to measure pips on tradingview

 Picture indicating crosshair on MetaTrader 4

 In This video, I will show you How To Calculate Pips In MetaTrader 4.
-In Metatrader 4 pips are measured in points therefore after calculating the number of pips in points simply divide by ten to get the actual number of pips.
+In Metatrader 4 pips are measured in points therefore after calculating the number of pips in points divide by ten to get the actual number of pips.

 how to measure pips on Tradingview